 Because we built this Multistream feature from the ground up, we’ve designed it to be as streamlined and straightforward as possible.

-Step 1: Open Streamlabs OBS and click on the settings cog.
+Step 1: Open Streamlabs Desktop and click on the settings cog.

 Step 2: Open your Stream settings